strongio/evolutionary-optimization/README.md

 #### Basin-hopping optimization (BH)

 Basin-hopping is a two-phase method that combines a global stepping algorithm with local minimization at each step.
 It is designed to mimic the natural process of energy minimization of clusters of atoms.
 It works well for problems with "funnel-like, but rugged" energy landscapes <sup>[13]</sup>.
 It can be considered as an ensemble that takes the Monte Carlo approach for the global phase and a local optimizer of choice for the local phase.
-Without the local optimizer, this procedure is simulated annealing, a Monte Carlo based black-box optimization algorithm.
+Without the latter, this procedure is simulated annealing, a Monte Carlo based black-box optimization algorithm.

 ```
 #